 The definitive provenance of that name is lost in the mists of time, but I have hearsay evidence that a gentleman called Dennis Adams, who later fell out with the committee of the time and therefore had no contact with the club for forty years, first suggested it but I’ve no idea which other names were also considered, either before or after the original choice of Willows.

 Short answer – never, but then it is intended to be a continually evolving record of the club, allowing us to publish results, match reports and scorecards in a way that we’ve never been able to achieve before, even in those days when we regularly submitted reports to the Sutton Herald.
-I have also continued to update the historical elements regularly over the eighteen and a half years that the site has been in existence, gradually getting things to the state where virtually all of the data that I’ve been collecting since 1988 can be found somewhere on the site.
+I have also continued to update the historical elements regularly over the nearly twenty years that the site has been in existence, gradually getting things to the state where virtually all of the data that I’ve been collecting since 1988 can be found somewhere on the site.

 As an illustration of the continuing growth of the site, at the start of the 2000 season the site consisted of 17 HTML pages of about 700K (over 600K of which was a version of the fortieth anniversary document); by 2001 that was 29 pages of 450K (with the fortieth anniversary page having been shrunk to less than 100K); just before the 2002 season it was 76 pages of 1.75MB (none of which includes the photos, which didn’t appear until that final 2002 pre-season update); prior to the 2003 season it was 210 pages of nearly 5.4MB; and at the start of the 2004 season, 243 pages of just shy of 7.5MB plus another 2MB or so of photos.
 Things have stabilised in recent times, but at the end of the 2007 season we were up to 287 pages and nearly 12MB, and at the start of 2010 there is roughly 21MB spread over more than 320 pages.